May 25, 2023

 A mutual fund is a basket of hundreds of stocks, securities, and other assets within a single fund.
 With a mutual fund, you’re investing in the many different shares that make up the single fund, giving you broader market exposure compared to a single stock.

-Since mutual funds are actively managed by an investment fund manager—the individual responsible for implementing a fund’s investment strategy and making the behind-the-scenes trading decisions—they make a convenient investment avenue for beginners who would rather leave the research and stock-picking decisions to an expert.
+Since an investment fund manager actively manages mutual funds—the individual responsible for implementing a fund’s investment strategy and making the behind-the-scenes trading decisions—they make a convenient investment avenue for beginners who would rather leave the research and stock-picking decisions to an expert.

 Here’s a quick overview of the difference between stocks and mutual funds, based on key investment characteristics: